matao1984/temcompanion/README.md

 ## 6. Change history

+### v1.2.3
+- Fixed an incorrect definition of high pass filter in DPC reconstruction that caused the UI to crash on non-square images.
+- Fixed dDPC output was set to 'int16' instead of 'float32'.

 ### v1.2.2
 - Add right click menu
 - Add save as 8-bit tiff and color tiff